-Who is eligible for the Bell and Sloan postdoctoral fellowship programs?
+Who is eligible for the Bell postdoctoral fellowship program?

 We have no requirement regarding how much time has passed since completing a doctorate degree; however, since this is a training program, candidates who have significant work/research experience would need to explain in their proposal how this program would benefit them.

-The Bell and Sloan Postdoctoral Fellowships are open to U.S. and international scholars.
+The Bell Postdoctoral Fellowship is open to U.S. and international scholars.
 We will support a J-1 or F-1 OPT visa for participants who are eligible.
+We will not support an H1-B visa.
 Please refer to the Harvard International Office for information on visas.

 Harvard University is an Affirmative Action/Equal Opportunity Employer.
 Applications from women, minorities, people with disabilities, and veterans are strongly encouraged.